projg2/python-guide/helper.rst

 - ``python_get_scriptdir`` that outputs the absolute path to the python-exec script directory for the implementation.

+- ``python_get_stdlib`` that outputs the absolute path to the target's standard library directory (where standard modules can be found).

 The following getters are provided only for CPython targets: